Skip to content

 Terminal window

-wh thing head --repo myorg/other-repo
+wh thing list --repo myorg/other-repo

 Colored, formatted text output: